 Right-click on a file or folder to pin.
 You can also select multiple folders at once.

 File/folder overlay icons in different states - blue (pinning), green (pinned), orange (cannot finish pinning).
 Supported for macOS and Windows.

 #lucid help pin Usage: lucid pin [--list] lucid pin [--set] path lucid pin --unset path lucid pin --unset --all Pin/unpin a folder/file locally (keep/remove a local copy) Options: [--list] List pinned entries [--set] path The file/folder to be pinned.
-The path starts at the filespace root, not the local file system root. --unset [path] The file/folder to be unpinned.
-The path starts at the filespace root, not the local file system root. --all Unpin all entries
+The path starts at the Filespace root, not the local file system root. --unset [path] The file/folder to be unpinned.
+The path starts at the Filespace root, not the local file system root. --all Add this option in combination with '--unset' to unpin all entries

 Using the `lucid cache` command you can see how much pinned data you have on disk.